kimiyoung/review_net/image_caption_online/README.md

 The default configuration of hyper-parameters can be used to reproduce our results on the MSCOCO evaluation server.

 Our code base uses the data splits and the evaluation scipts from https://github.com/karpathy/neuraltalk2.
 Some of the model implementation is inspired by https://github.com/oxford-cs-ml-2015/practical6.
+The inception v3 net is from https://github.com/Moodstocks/inception-v3.torch.git.